mahadi-nahid/mahadi-nahid.github.io/_pages/about.md

 Feel free to explore my website to learn more about my research projects, publications, and academic journey.

 👨‍💻👨‍💻👨‍💻
+## News
+* Paper Alert! - Accepted one paper at NAACL 2024

 ## Contact Me
 ✉️ **Email:**